Arturo Alfonso Schomburg: The Schomburg Collection of Negro Literature and Art

+Archival Methodology

+Schomburg developed what can be termed "recovery historiography" - a systematic approach focused on gathering "vindicating evidences" to counter racist narratives and demonstrate global Black achievements.
+His archival philosophy emphasized recovery and transformation over traditional archival neutrality, prioritizing community access and democratic participation over institutional custody.
+Contemporary archival studies scholarship positions Schomburg as a foundational theorist who anticipated community archives movements and developed methodology for countering archival "symbolic annihilation" of marginalized communities.

 Later years

-Following dental surgery, Schomburg became ill and died in Madison Park Hospital in Brooklyn New York, on June 10, 1938.
+Following dental surgery, Schomburg became ill and died in Madison Park Hospital in Brooklyn on June 10, 1938.
+He received a private funeral on June 12 at Siloam Presbyterian Church.
 He is buried in the Locust Grove section of Cypress Hills Cemetery.

 Legacy

 By the 1920s Schomburg had amassed a collection which consisted of artworks, manuscripts, rare books, slave narratives and other artifacts of Black history.
 The collection formed the cornerstone of the Library's Division of Negro History at its 135th Street Branch in Harlem.
 The library appointed Schomburg curator of the collection, which was named in his honor: the Schomburg Center for Research in Black Culture.
 Schomburg used his proceeds from the sale to fund travel to Spain, France, Germany and England, to seek out more pieces of black history to add to the collection.
-In 2002, scholar Molefi Kete Asante named Schomburg on his list of 100 Greatest African Americans.